2023 BC Lions season

 The 2023 BC Lions season was the 65th season for the team in the Canadian Football League (CFL) and their 69th overall.
 The Lions qualified for the playoffs for the second straight season following their week 14 win over the Edmonton Elks.
 After defeating the Calgary Stampeders in the West Semi-Final, the Lions lost to the Winnipeg Blue Bombers in the West Final.

 The 2023 CFL season was the third season with Rick Campbell as the team's head coach and the second season with Campbell and Neil McEvoy as co-general managers.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2023 CFL Global Draft took place on May 2, 2023.
+The 2023 CFL global draft took place on May 2, 2023.
 The Lions had the seventh selection in each round.